_HTML

 Advisor: João Antonio Zuffo and Marcelo Knörich Zuffo

-• Metallurgical Engineer, University of São Paulo(1998)
+• B.S.
+Metallurgical Engineering, University of São Paulo(1998)

-Metallurgical Engineering and Materials Science department
+Materials Science and Metallurgical Engineering department

 Engineering School of the University of São Paulo, Brazil